The Millennial 'Hippie 2.0' Running for Mayor of London to Legalize Weed and Fix the Housing Crisis

-Yesterday, a mayoral candidate walked into the VICE office.
+Earlier this week, a mayoral candidate walked into the VICE London office.
 Not Zac Goldsmith, hoping to prove he does actually know the name of a Bollywood film, after telling reporters he "loves" Bollywood at the Asian Awards and then not being able to recall literally a single movie title.
-Not Sadiq Khan, either, hoping for some tips – any tips – on how to come across as even slightly charismatic.
+Not Sadiq Khan, either, hoping for some tips—any tips—on how to come across as even slightly charismatic.

-If you haven't heard of Ankit, don't worry; not a lot of people have – he doesn't have the campaigning budget of your Goldsmiths, Khans or that smiley, thumby guy standing for the BNP.
-But he is a candidate for tomorrow's mayoral vote.
+If you haven't heard of him, don't worry.
+Not a lot of people have—he doesn't have the campaigning budget of your Goldsmiths, Khans, or that smiley, thumby guy standing for the British Nationalist Party.
+But he is a candidate for Thursday's mayoral vote.

-A self-styled "hippie 2.0" who's been affected by the housing crisis and is £20,000 debt, he's at least someone you can probably relate to.
-So I spoke to him about his bid for London Mayor to see what kind of changes the One Love Party is hoping to introduce.
+A self-styled "hippie 2.0" who's been affected by the housing crisis and is $29,000 in debt, he's at least someone you can probably relate to.
+So I spoke to him about his bid for London mayor to see what kind of changes the One Love Party is hoping to introduce.

 VICE: Ankit, what are your main policies?

-Ankit Love: Our core policies are, first, on air pollution – to end the emissions in London, the nitrogen oxide, by basically converting all vehicles in the city into solar, electric and hydrogen.
+Ankit Love: Our core policies are, first, on air pollution—to end the emissions in London, the nitrogen oxide, by basically converting all vehicles in the city into solar, electric, and hydrogen.
 It's such a core policy.
-The next one is the housing crisis, which is to build 1 million new social housing homes on land already owned by TFL, with a new breakthrough in modular construction.
-Our third policy is to legalise cannabis in London.
+The next one is the housing crisis, which is to build one million new social housing homes on land already owned by TFL [Transport for London], with a new breakthrough in modular construction.
+Our third policy is to legalize cannabis in London.

 What about the weed?

-Surely cannabis legalisation has to be dealt with at a national level, though?
+Surely cannabis legalization has to be dealt with at a national level, though?

 Well, I would like it to be done through private enterprise and state-run dispensaries.
 In the US, states can decide these things for themselves.
 London has such a large population that, if we win, I've got millions of people behind me for this.
-So I'll have dispensaries licensed to sell clearly labelled products, and I'll instruct the police not to touch anyone who has clearly labelled stuff from our dispensaries – so if the government wants to mess with anyone, they have to take us to court.
+So I'll have dispensaries licensed to sell clearly labelled products, and I'll instruct the police not to touch anyone who has clearly labelled stuff from our dispensaries—so if the government wants to mess with anyone, he or she has to take us to court.